-The global spread of COVID-19 during 2020 and in the first quarter of 2021 has caused significant market volatility.
+The global spread of COVID-19 during 2020 and in the first half of 2021 has caused significant market volatility.
 There has been, and likely will continue to be, volatility in commodity prices and in the relationships among NGL, crude oil and natural gas prices.
-We are uncertain of what pricing and market demand, and the associated impact to demand for our services, will be throughout 2021.

-We are currently experiencing no material issues with potential workforce disruptions and remain focused on safeguarding employee health and safety and ensuring safe and reliable operations in response to COVID-19.
+We are currently experiencing no material issues with potential workforce disruptions and remain focused on safeguarding employee health and safety and ensuring safe and reliable operations in response to COVID-19 and the pace of markets reopening.
 Additionally, we are currently experiencing no material supply chain disruptions and our relationships with our major customers continue to be strong.
 However, if any of these circumstances change, our business could be adversely affected.
-Additionally, although significant progress has been made towards the development, distribution and administration of various COVID-19 vaccines, there is significant uncertainty around the breadth and duration of the disruptions to global markets and other effects related to COVID-19.
+Additionally, although significant progress has been made towards the development, distribution and administration of various COVID-19 vaccines, there is significant uncertainty around the breadth and duration of the disruptions to global markets, the pace of markets reopening and other effects related to COVID-19.
 As a result, we are unable to determine the extent that these events could materially impact our future financial position, operations and/or cash flows.